-From 28 April 2026, new regulations for clinical trials of investigational medicinal products (CTIMPs) will come into effect.
+New regulations for clinical trials of investigational medicinal products (CTIMPs) came into effect on 28 April 2026.

 The amended clinical trials regulations do not cover changes to clinical trials that test the safety and effectiveness of patient interventions such as medical devices, surgical techniques, public health measures and behavioural therapies research and other types of health and social care research.
 These types of studies are referred to as non-CTIMPs.

-These changes reflect UK-wide expectations and, while not enforceable by law, we will set out how they should be followed to support transparency, patient safety and research integrity.
-For other types of research we will clarify where aligning with policy changes is encouraged.
+These changes reflect UK-wide expectations and, while not enforceable by law, this guidance sets out how they should be followed to support transparency, patient safety and research integrity.
+For other types of research this guidance clarifies where aligning with policy changes is encouraged.

 It does not detail any other review processes that non-CTIMPs may need, such as HRA and Health and Care Research Wales (HCRW) Approval.